| Johann Wilhelm Ludwig Gleim (2 April 1719 – 18 February 1803) |

 From then on, Gleim created a network of friendships among his colleagues.
-In those days, letters instead of e-mails were the means of communication.
+In those days, letters, rather than e-mails, were the means of communication.
 They soon called him Father Gleim for his kind-hearted patronage of young poets and would-be writers.
 Many of his young colleagues counted on the support of the genius of friendship, paid him a visit, or even came to Halberstadt for extended periods.

 Since 1648, Halberstadt and its surroundings have belonged to Prussia.
-Gleim adored his king, calling Frederick the Great the One and Only, although the latter never became a friend of German literature, for he preferred French language, literature, and philosophy.
+Gleim adored his king, calling Frederick the Great the One and Only, although the latter never became a friend of German literature, preferring the French language, literature, and philosophy.
 Gleim eventually met the king in December 1785, only a few months before Frederick's death.

-In his Halberstadt residence, Gleim created a Temple of Friendship (Freundschaftstempel), starting a collection of his friends' portraits.
+In his Halberstadt residence, Gleim created a Temple of Friendship (Freundschaftstempel) and began collecting portraits of his friends.
 Today, two rooms in the Gleimhaus are still devoted to those paintings that numbered more than 120 by the time of Gleim's death.
 Here are a few of his friends:

-Goethe did not like Gleim's sentimental Anacreontic poetry that, in his eyes, succeeds only with wenches and gentlewomen, or was Goethe just jealous again?: These females think only about sentiments, words, and verses when they regard a poem as beautiful.
-Nobody realizes poetry's true power and effect depends on situations and motifs.
-However, thousands of poems are made where the motif is zero.
+Goethe did not like Gleim's sentimental Anacreontic poetry that, in his eyes, succeeds only with wenches and gentlewomen, or was Goethe just jealous again?
+These females think only about sentiments, words, and verses when they regard a poem as beautiful.
+Nobody realizes that poetry's true power and effect depend on situations and motifs.
+However, thousands of poems are written in which the motif is zero.
 These pathetic efforts pretend to exist with the help of sentiments and tingling verses.

 Nowadays, they use modern techniques at the Gleimhaus.
-So Johann Gottfried Herder posted his status on Facebook as early as 1780: It is a real shame that Gleim and Goethe do not get along well; otherwise, today, Goethe could be with us, too.
+So Johann Gottfried Herder posted his status on Facebook as early as 1780: It is a real shame that Gleim and Goethe do not get along; otherwise, Goethe could be with us today, too.
 A genuinely great spirit.

 Gleim loved young poets.
-He procured Jacobi a sinecure of a canonist at Halberstadt's cathedral to have him permanently near him.
+He procured for Jacobi a sinecure as a canon at Halberstadt's cathedral to have him permanently near him.
 Promptly, Lichtenberg called Jacobi a doctorem jubilatum, who laudably served as a professor and is now retired at Halberstadt.
-In fact, at the Gleim-Haus, Red Baron learned that although Jacobi had taken the post (and money), he rarely was in Halberstadt.
+In fact, at the Gleim-Haus, Red Baron learned that although Jacobi had taken the post (and money), he was rarely in Halberstadt.
 On top of it, Lichtenberg ridiculed Jacobi's Anacreontic poetry:

 Here are some impressions of Jacobi's workplace, the Cathedral of Halberstadt.
 The churches St. Stephanus and St. Sixtus were built as a somewhat late answer to the cathedral in nearby Magdeburg.
-In fact, in 968, the Archbishopric of Magdeburg was attributed half the eastern territory of the much older Halberstadt Bishopric of 804.
+In fact, in 968, the Archbishopric of Magdeburg was granted half the eastern territory of the much older Halberstadt Bishopric, founded in 804.

 Unfortunately, there was not enough time to listen to John Cage's Organ Art Project in Halberstadt's Buchardi Monastery, an as-slow-as-possible concert.
 It started in 2001 and will end in 625 years:

 Since 1648, Halberstadt and its surroundings have belonged to Prussia.
-Gleim adored his king, calling Frederick the Great the One and Only, although the latter never became a friend of German literature, for he preferred French language, literature, and philosophy.
+Gleim adored his king, calling Frederick the Great the One and Only, although the latter never became a friend of German literature, preferring the French language, literature, and philosophy.
 Gleim eventually met the king in December 1785, only a few months before Frederick's death.

-In his Halberstadt residence, Gleim created a Temple of Friendship (Freundschaftstempel), starting a collection of his friends' portraits.
+In his Halberstadt residence, Gleim created a Temple of Friendship (Freundschaftstempel) and began collecting portraits of his friends.
 Today, two rooms in the Gleimhaus are still devoted to those paintings that numbered more than 120 by the time of Gleim's death.
 Here are a few of his friends:

 |